Biswas57/CS-Defence/README.md

 After setting up the game, you will enter the main game loop where you can input commands to interact with the game:

 - `e`: **Enemy player** spawns an enemy at the starting position.
-- `t (row col)`: Place a new tower on the map.
+- `t (row col)`: **Defensive player** places a new tower on the map.
 You will be prompted to enter the coordinates where you want to place the tower and ensure you have enough money.
-- `m (no_steps)`: Move all enemies towards the end point.
-Enemies move along the path you've defined.
+- `m (no_steps)`: **Enemy player** moves all enemies towards the endpoint.
+Enemies move along the defined path.
-- `u (row col)`: Upgrade a tower to increase its effectiveness.
+- `u (row col)`: **Defensive player** upgrades a tower to increase its effectiveness.
 You will be prompted to enter the coordinates of the tower you want to upgrade.
-- `a (no_attacks)`: Attack enemies within tower range.
+- `a (no_attacks)`: **Defensive player** attacks enemies within tower range.
 Towers automatically attack enemies, but you can use this command to simulate tower attacks.
-- `r (row col row_offset col_offset)`: Cause rain to alter the terrain and affect towers.
+- `r (row col row_offset col_offset)`: **Enemy player** can cause rain to alter the terrain and affect towers.
 This can change grass tiles to water.
-- `f (no_times)`: Flood the terrain, affecting the path and towers.
+- `f (no_times)`: **Both players** can flood the terrain, affecting the path and towers.
 This can spread water further, affecting the path's navigability for enemies.
-- `c (row col dest_row dest_col)`: Create a teleporter between two points on the map.
+- `c (row col dest_row dest_col)`: **Enemy player** creates a teleporter between two points on the map.
 You will be prompted to enter the coordinates for both points of the teleporter.
 - `?`: Show help message with these commands.